djramones/technicus/README.md

 - **`TECHNICUS_FAVICON`** (*optional*): the path to the site favicon relative to `SITEURL`, including the starting slash.
 For example, `TECHNICUS_FAVICON = '/images/favicon.png'`.
 - **`TECHNICUS_SITE_META_DESC`** (*optional*): the description string to be set in the Open Graph and `<meta name="description">` tags for the home (index) page.
 - **`TECHNICUS_DEFAULT_OG_IMAGE`**: the image to be used for Open Graph (i.e., social sharing previews).
 This must be set to the path of an image file relative to `SITEURL`, including the starting slash.
 (Note: despite the setting name, Technicus currently does not support specifying page-specific Open Graph images; i.e., this same image will show up in the social previews for any page in the site.)
+- **`TECHNICUS_FEDIVERSE_CREATOR`**: Fediverse account handle to be used for the `fediverse:creator` meta tag.
+See “[Highlighting journalism on Mastodon](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/)”; on Mastodon, do not forget to update profile settings to allowlist the relevant domains to fully enable support for this tag.
 - **`TECHNICUS_NAV`**: a list of two-item `(<title>, <url>)` tuples representing the main menu items.
 For example,

         TECHNICUS_NAV = [